nix1947/bashcheatsheet/snippets/conditional.md

 		echo "vimrc is not a symbolic link " fi else
-	echo "vimrc file not exist"
+	echo "vimrc file not exists"
 fi
 ```